rahulinux/compliance/README.md

 # How it will work ?

-It will follow the server hardning process which is mention in "server hardning parameters".
+It will follow the server hardening process which is mention in "server hardening parameters".

   - Backup of any configuration file which are going to edit as `config-bkp-current-date`.
-  - Comment old paramaters and apply the new one.
+  - Comment old parameters and apply the new one.
-  - Make configuration file readonly using chattr.
+  - Make configuration file read-only using chattr.

 # Prerequisites